"Oh no it looks like Cutter's bought it!" If this statement makes sense to you, you've come to the right place.

 Firecrackers.
 What use are they?
 There are few things a moustache finds uncomfortable.
 Strangely firecrackers in awkward positions are one of them.
 Face an enemy - no problem.
 Dodge bullets - no problem.
 Bare knuckled fisticuffs - no problem.
 Lead others - no problem.
 Pay attention to grooming and tailoring - no problem.
 Have a firecracker placed somewhere where you rather wouldn't have one placed - problem.
 A man of moustache would much prefer a stick of dynamite to a firecracker.
 Perhaps it is a question of honour.

-Take any War Picture Library, Battle Picture Library or Commando comic and you will always find someone crying “arrgghhhhh” as they take a bullet, or some German exclaiming “donner und blitzen” as his aircraft explodes around him.
+Take any War Picture Library, Battle Picture Library or Commando comic and you will always find those famous last words “arrgghhhhh” or even “donner und blitzen”.

-Someone is either lost or left behind enemy lines where they make a discovery – a hidden base, a wonder weapon or a traitor.
-Among the host of less tangible struggles includ; the dark secret, the family shame, the family curse or the stigma of not being like the other chaps.
+There are those who are lost or left behind enemy lines where they invariably make a discovery – a hidden base, a wonder weapon or a traitor.
+The host of intangible struggles are often more significant such as the dark secret, the family shame, the family curse or the stigma of not being like the other chaps.

-Strangely enough for stories about war and battle where people get killed the dead and dying are usually absent.
+Strangely enough for stories about war and battle the killed the dead and the dying are usually absent.

-There's a lot to like (and make fun of) among the dramatic titles, fantastic artwork, impossible stories, daring heroes, nasty bad guys, body building and not quite diamond rings advertisments.
+There's a lot to like (and make fun of) among the dramatic titles, fantastic artwork, impossible stories, daring heroes, nasty bad guys, body building and not quite diamond rings advertisements.